-**Never take castor oil while pregnant, breastfeeding or menstruating.
-It is not recommended to use internally long-term, as it will create dependency in the colon.
+**Never take castor oil while pregnant, breastfeeding, or menstruating.
+It is not recommended to use it internally long-term, as it will create dependency in the colon.

 Another amazing and unique quality of castor oil is its ability to break down unwanted tissue.
-This makes it an excellent choice when treating non-malignant tumors*, cysts and fibroids of all kind.
-The oil can be massaged on externally each night, but for the most effective results a castor oil pack should be applied at 3-7 nights a week, depending on the severity of the mass.
-Overtime the castor oil works to break down these cellular masses, providing a safe and natural treatment for these severe issues.
+This makes it an excellent choice when treating non-malignant tumors*, cysts, and fibroids of all kinds.
+The oil can be massaged on externally each night, but for the most effective results, a castor oil pack should be applied at 3-7 nights a week, depending on the severity of the mass.
+Over time the castor oil works to break down these cellular masses, providing a safe and natural treatment for these severe issues.

 *Castor oil should never be used on malignant tumors, as this may cause the cancer to metastasize.